 In addition to that, dealing with seeds to like and repin accounts that are not appealing to me or my followers was a complete waste of my time.
 I rarely found accounts that were interesting to me, and honestly, a lot of the accounts looked like spam.
 I felt like I was buying followers, which is not something that I want to do.
 I want my account to grow organically.

-It didn’t take long for me to give up on Viralwoot in search of an another option.
+It didn’t take long for me to give up on Viralwoot in search of another option.
 Fortunately, I learned about Tailwind.
 Tailwind is a fantastic Pinterest scheduler that is full of amazing features!
 It is also “approved” by Pinterest, so there is no worry about your pins not being seen because you’re using an external application.
-Even better, you can schedule your first 100 pins for FREE by signing in with your Pinterest account at any time!
+Even better, you can get a FREE month of Tailwind by signing in with your Pinterest account at any time!